arunnegi-07/Responisve-Web-Design/README.md

 # Responsive Webiste Using HTML, SCSS and JS
 This responsive website is a part of a video lecture series by 'Joy Shaheb', an educational YouTuber.
-It serves as a repository containing my learning journey, showcasing a delightful and fully responsive website crafted with HTML, SCSS, and JS.
+This serves as a repository containing my learning journey, showcasing a delightful and fully responsive website crafted with HTML, SCSS, and JS.

 ### Getting Started:<br>
 Follow these instructions to get a copy of the project up and running on your local machine.